 Trap DPM: When Particles Stick to a Surface

-What if you want the particles to be captured by the wall instead of bouncing off?
-For this, you use the Trap DPM boundary condition.
-When a particle hits a surface with the Trap condition, ANSYS Fluent stops tracking its trajectory.
-The particle is considered “trapped” and is removed from the Discrete Phase Model calculations.
+If particles need to be captured by a wall instead of bouncing off, the Trap DPM boundary condition is used.
+When a particle hits a surface with the Trap condition, the solver stops tracking its trajectory.
+The particle is considered “trapped” and is removed from the calculations.

-This particle boundary condition is extremely useful for many engineering applications.
-The fate of the trapped particle’s mass depends on its type:
+This boundary condition is highly useful for engineering applications.
+The fate of the trapped particle’s mass depends on its material type:

 - For solid particles (like sand or dust), they are simply removed from the calculation.